Lightning-Universe/lightning-flash/README.md

 ```

-## Flash-Zero - no code experience !
+## Flash Zero - PyTorch Recipes from the Command Line !

 Flash Zero is a zero-code machine learning platform built directly into lightning-flash and over [`lightning CLI`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_cli.html).
 To get started and view the available tasks, run: